WordPress Domain Mapping Guide

 Registering multiple domains on WordPress and mapping them to your primary website can be a useful tool for managing brand recognition or using landing pages strategically.
 Fortunately, all you need to get started with your own domain mapping strategy are the right resources and tools.

 Here at WP Engine, we offer the best in WordPress solutions, resources, and support.
-Check out our innovative hosting plans today!
+Check out our world-class WordPress hosting plans today!